All Episodes

 Duh.

-Right here, it's a UPI store.
+Right here, it's a UPI story.

-Holding in my formerly nicotine stained fingers.
+Holding in my formerly nicotine-stained fingers.

-U.S. study says binge drinking among college students is linked to poor decision making skills.
+U.S. study says binge drinking among college students is linked to poor decision-making skills.

 Could it maybe be the other way around?

-Poor decision making skills lead to binge drinking.
+Poor decision-making skills lead to binge drinking.

-U.S. economy, this from Bloomberg.com.
+U.S. economy, this is from Bloomberg.com.

 Consumer confidence rises more than forecast.